JoaoRacedo/repo-code-uninorte/docs/API.md

 - Returns:
     - data: object

+## GET /projects/:id/files
+- Description: Forces download the files of a project.
+- Auth: No
+- Returns: A file download for the project.

 ## GET /projects/:id/ratings
 - Description: Fetches the average rating of the project.
 - Auth: No